Devi Sri Prasad: Other work

-Other works

 Devi Sri Prasad was supposed to make his acting debut.
 In 2019, it is reported that Sukumar will be writing the story, produced by Dil Raju.
 But as of now, there is no official announcement due to few production issues.
 Devi made his television debut as a judge in 2021 with the Tamil reality-singing show Rockstar, which premiered on Zee Tamil on 28 March 2021.
 Although, DSP appeared in various other shows in Telugu and Tamil languages, this is his first major one [as a judge].
-In 2015, he dance choreographed for music video of the song "Bang Bang Bangkok" from his soundtrack film album Kumari 21F.
+In 2015, he choreographed the music video of the song "Bang Bang Bangkok" from his soundtrack film album Kumari 21F.
+Additionally, Devi Prasad choreographed a song in the 2015 film Kumari 21F.